Nabinagar: Overview

-It has also been the assembly constituency of nationalist and first Bihar Deputy Chief Minister cum Finance Minister, Bihar Vibhuti Anugrah Narayan Sinha.
+Anugrah Narayan Sinha, the first Bihar Deputy Chief Minister and Finance Minister, was elected from the Nabinagar Assembly constituency.

-Nabinagar is slated to become a power hub since Bihar Government and NTPC are collaborating to set up a coal based thermal power plant, having three units of 660 MW each.
+Navinagar is slated to become a power hub since Bihar Government and NTPC are collaborating to set up a coal based thermal power plant, having three units of 660 MW each.

 Demographics

-As of 2001 India census, Nabinagar had a population of 19,041.
+As of 2001 India census, Navinagar had a population of 19,041.
 Males constitute 51% of the population and females 49%.
-Nabinagar has an average literacy rate of 73%: male literacy is 70%, and female literacy is 63%.
-In Nabinagar, 18% of the population is under 6 years of age.
+Navinagar has an average literacy rate of 73%: male literacy is 70%, and female literacy is 63%.
+In Navinagar, 18% of the population is under 6 years of age.